ndstudgov/ndstudgov.github.io/README.md

 2. Select the correct repository.
 Check that you are in the master branch.
 3. Click on on the readme.md file.
 4. Click the edit icon and make your edits.
-5. Add a title and description, and select the option to create a new branch.
+5. Add a title and description noting the location of the edit and an informative title (e.g. Change 1.1(a) re: Campaign Finance)
 6. You can continue to make edits within this branch!
-Once the change is approved, attach the appropriate documentation and create a pull request.
+Once the change is approved create a pull request.
 7. Approve the pull request, and the change will be logged.
 The document is changed!
+8. Add documentation.
+Navigate to this change in the history and add comments and documents.